jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 The `cut` command will _cut_ one or more columns from a file.
 Good for separating fields:

-Lets cut the _first field_ of a file.
+Let's cut the _first field_ of a file.

 ```text
 jadi@funlife:~/w/lpic/101$ cat howcool